-A few important things you should know before taking off on this Sydney to Broken Hill road trip:
+A few important things you should know before taking off on the Sydney to Broken Hill drive:

 - This road trip is best done outside of summer due to the extreme heat the region experiences during this time of year.
 Aim to travel between April and early November for maximum enjoyment.

 - I’d allow a full week to drive from Sydney to Broken Hill in order to enjoy all of the stops along the way.
-Then you can drive straight back to Sydney in 1-2 days either back the way you came, or south via Mildura and Wagga Wagga.
+Then you can drive straight back from Broken Hill to Sydney in 1-2 days either back the way you came, or south via Mildura and Wagga Wagga.

-- There isn’t much mobile coverage between Dubbo and Broken Hill unless you have Telstra.
+- There isn’t much mobile coverage from Dubbo to Broken Hill unless you have Telstra.

 Day 1: Sydney to Dubbo